doriandevtech/NormandieSpots/README.md

 #  NormandieSpots 🥾🧭🧳

-## Welcome to my app *NormandieSpots*, it will guide you everywhere 😉

-### *NormandieSpots* lists places to go to (beaches 🏖️, cities 🏘️, countryside 🐄...) in the french region Normandie
+## *NormandieSpots* lists places to go to (beaches 🏖️, cities 🏘️, countryside 🐄...) in the french region Normandie

 ### Project type:
 - Open Source project => Feel free to contribute and react to it !